Responsible Business - Let’s take responsibility!

 - Planning: definition of the objectives and processes to achieve the implementation of the environmental policy of the organization

 - Controlling: monitoring of processes with regard to legal and other requirements, as well as the success of the organization in environmental protection measures

-- Optimising: if necessary the processes have to be corrected
+- Optimizing: if necessary the processes have to be corrected